 Laser technology programs give students the skills needed to work with laser, fiber-optic, and electro-optical technology.
 Certificate programs, open to high school graduates, require about a year to complete.
 Associate degree programs may ask that applicants have completed some advanced mathematics courses.
 These programs call for a few general education courses and take about two years of study.

-- Online Availability: Online courses and programs are not generally available.
+Online courses and programs are not generally available for students.

 Certificate Program in Laser Technology

 Certificate programs in laser technology give students a fundamental background in laser technology and prepare students with the necessary skills to install, operate and maintain laser, fiber-optic, and electro-optical for a range of applications.
-Most schools offer one-year programs that will provide enough training for graduates to seek entry-level positions as laser technicians.
+Most schools will provide enough training for graduates to seek entry-level positions as laser technicians.
 Some courses may include:

 - Introduction to computer systems